You and Me (New Zealand TV series): Content

-From July 1992 until September 1993, Pauline Cooper was the presenter.
+Spinoffs

 In the late 2000s, the show returned to New Zealand television airing on TVNZ 6 and TVNZ Kidzone 24.
-Additionally there was a version made for international release featuring Cato, except with the Maori words removed.
+Various spin-offs based on You and Me have featured Cato.
+There was a version made for international release featuring Cato, except with the Maori words removed.
+An activity book was created for the show.
+Cable television networks across Australia, Singapore and Namibia broadcast a global edition of the program.